SocialGeeks/csaw2013/misc/200/README.md

 	00 00 00 0D 49 48 44 52 00 00 0C C0 00 00 06 91 08 06 00 00 00 C1 D0 B3 E4

 All chunks in a PNG file have the same basic struture.
 The first 4 bytes is the length of the chunk.
 The next 4 bytes is the chunk's type code.
 In this case its IHDR.
-It then has the chunk data and is followed up with a 4 byte CRC.
+It then has the chunk data and followed up with a 4 byte CRC.
+Breaking it down a bit we have...

+	00 00 00 0D = 13 (size, hex to dec)
+	49 48 44 52 = "IHRD" (chunk type, hex to ascii)
+	00 00 0C C0 00 00 06 91 08 06 00 00 00 (chunk data)
+	C1 D0 B3 E4 = CRC

 	A png's specifications for the IHDR chunk is the following: